Tosslog/PlexMediaServer/Web Plugin/Plex External Player PotPlayer/readme.md

 # en
 # Plex Web browser External player activation script
--Used to activate potplayer player in web browser mode -At present, in addition to the internal subtitles, only one external subtitle can be brought in and cannot be selected.
+- Used to activate potplayer player in web browser mode
+- At present, in addition to the internal subtitles, only one external subtitle can be brought in and cannot be selected.